lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_006_using_and_summon/README.md

   parameter side

 - Replace all `implicit` parameters with the new `using` keyword
+  - `Tip`: When a context parameter is passed explicitly it must be preceded by the `using` keyword

 - Keep the `implicit`s at definition side for now, we can change them in  the next exercise